badger-cash/bux-payment-gateway-for-woocommerce/readme.txt

 1. Click "Save changes" and the gateway will be active.

 == Changelog ==

+= 1.0.2 =
+* Additional fixes for compatibility with Wordpress plugin directory.

 = 1.0.1 =
 * Fixes for compatibility with Wordpress plugin directory.